 The doctoral program is designed to produce scholars and practitioners who are well qualified to conduct creative and significant research in business disciplines.
-Currently three areas of inquiry are available: Human Resource Management, Information and Decision Sciences (IDS), and Marketing.
+Currently four areas of inquiry are available: Accounting, Human Resource Management, Information and Decision Sciences (IDS), and Marketing.
 Students will either select one of these areas or pursue unique interests in a course of study that is custom designed by business school faculty.

 Admission and Degree Requirements